kpardew/BAbySH/README.md

 Thanks for the help!

-The log below will track the changes based on GitHub's sloc calculation.
+The log below tracks the changes based on GitHub's sloc calculation.
 If I accept your PR I'll add you to the log!

 sloc | date | contributor | speed
 ---- | ---- | ----------- | -----